-In the process she made history becoming the first Australian to medal at both a Winter and a Summer Paralympic Games.
-In Vancouver six years ago she became the first Australian female to win a medal at a Winter Paralympic Games, finishing third in the Women’s Slalom.
+In the process, she made history by becoming the first Australian to win a medal at a Paralympic Winter and Summer Games.
+Six years ago, she became the first Australian female to win a medal at a Paralympic Winter Games, finishing third in the women’s slalom Visually Impaired.

-Gallagher, who was diagnosed with a rare eye disease, rod cone dystrophy when in Year 12 at high school , is classified as legally blind and has travelled a long road to the Summer Games podium.
+Gallagher, who was diagnosed with a rare eye disease – rod cone dystrophy – in Year 12, is legally blind, and has travelled a long road to the Summer Games podium.

-In 2008 she was selected to compete in Athletics but was deemed ineligible due to one eye being ruled 0.01% too sighted.
-She put that disappointment aside and took to the ski slopes where she made her Paralympic debut in 2010.
-She switched back to Athletics for 2012 but a torn meniscus six weeks before the Games saw her miss out on a medal in London.
-In Sochi she returned to skiing adding a Giant Slalom bronze medal to her tally.
+In 2008, she was selected to compete in Para-athletics, but was deemed ineligible due to one eye being ruled 0.01% too sighted.
+She put that disappointment aside and took to the ski slopes, where she made her Paralympic debut in 2010.
+She switched back to Para-athletics for the 2012 Paralympics, but a torn meniscus six weeks before the Games saw her miss out on a medal.
+In 2014, she returned to Para-alpine skiing, adding a giant slalom bronze medal to her tally.
 But her Summer Games ambition did not wane.

-“I’ve worked incredibly hard to be able to pursue representing Australia in more than one sport and it’s crazy to think only a couple of years ago I was in Sochi standing on that Paralympic podium and I’m so happy to be standing there again,” said the 29 year old Victorian.
+“I’ve worked incredibly hard to be able to pursue representing Australia in more than one sport, and it’s crazy to think only a couple of years ago I was in Sochi [at the 2014 Paralympic Games] standing on that Paralympic podium, and I’m so happy to be standing there again,” said the 29-year-old Victorian.

-Equally as proud and perhaps a little overwhelmed was her 19 year old sighted pilot who relocated from Queensland to train with Gallagher and who was in tears after being presented with her medal.
+Equally as proud, and perhaps a little overwhelmed, was her 19-year-old sighted pilot, who relocated from Queensland to train with Gallagher and was in tears after being presented with her medal.

-Because their were two heats to race after their ride the pair faced a nervous wait to find out what colour medal they would collect.
+Because there were two heats to race after their ride, the pair faced a nervous wait to find out what colour medal they would collect.

 “We’re the newest tandem on the world circuit and we’ll learn from this and go faster and harder in the future.”